Wren6991/tt02-whisk-serial-processor/README.md

 	* IN `rd = inport`
 * LDR  `rs ?= rs + rt; rd = [rs]; rs ?= rs - rt` (4 variants)
 * STR  `rs ?= rs + rt; [rs] = rd; rs ?= rs - rt` (4 variants)

-Note for shifts we might forbid rd == rs, or forbid rd != rs, to avoid a special case.
-(Not sure which is more useless!)

 No AND/OR.
 (I might regret this!)
 A lot of ANDs have constant masks, in which case the inversion doesn't matter.